FAQs

 Will I Get Banned for Using a VPN with PUBG?

-The short answer is that it’s very unlikely you’ll be banned for playing PUBG with a VPN.
+No, it’s very unlikely you’ll be banned simply for playing PUBG with a VPN.

-The activities that are higher-risk involve exploiting regional pricing, and masking cheats.
+The higher-risk activities are exploiting regional pricing and masking cheats.

-If you use a VPN to change region to buy cheaper G-Coins or Battle Passes, you’re essentially taking revenue away from PUBG’s developers.
-This is one of the primary reasons behind permanent account bans.
+If you change region to buy cheaper UC or Battle Passes, you’re taking revenue away from PUBG’s developers, and that’s one of the primary reasons behind permanent account bans.

-And if you’re using a VPN in combination with third-party software like aimbots and wallhacks, the VPN won’t protect you.
-Worse, many anti-cheat systems actually flag VPN IPs.
+Using a VPN alongside third-party software like aimbots and wallhacks won’t protect you either.
+Worse, many anti-cheat systems actively flag VPN IP addresses.

 Will a VPN Make PUBG Lag?

-It depends where you’re connecting to, but the further the connection has to travel the higher the risk you’ll experience lag.
+It depends where you connect to.
+The further your traffic has to travel, the higher the risk of lag.

-A GPN is best suited to avoid lag but it won’t help to access easier lobbies or exclusive region-locked content.
+A GPN (gaming private network) is better suited to avoiding lag, but it won’t get you into easier lobbies or unlock region-locked content.

 Can I Use a VPN for Crate Opening?